Yahaya Bello: Early life and education

 Bello was born on 18 June 1975 in Okene, Kogi State, the youngest of six children.
 He began attending Local Government Education Authority (Nigeria) (LGEA) Primary School, Agassa in Okene LGA in 1984.
 Bello was named the class-two prefect, and was made the school's head boy in class six.
 He attended high school at Agassa Community Secondary School, Anyava, Agassa-Okene, and obtained his Junior Secondary School Certificate Examination (JSSCE) and Senior Secondary Certificate Examination (SSCE) certificates from Government Secondary School in Suleja, Niger State, in 1994.
 Bello studied at Kaduna State Polytechnic Zaria in 1995, and received an accounting degree from Ahmadu Bello University in Zaria in 1999.
 He received a Master of Business Administration degree from the university in 2002.
 Bello became a chartered fellow of the Association of National Accountants of Nigeria in 2004.
 He enjoys sport and fitness, especially boxing.

 Political career

 Bello was declared winner of the 2015 Kogi gubernatorial election after he was chosen by the All Progressives Congress to replace Abubakar Audu, who won the election but died before the result was declared.
 On 16 November 2019, he was elected to a second term after defeating PDP nominee Musa Wada by over 200,000 votes.
 Bello is the youngest governor in Nigeria, and the only governor born after the Nigerian Civil War.
 Victory Obasi announced in 2020 that she would fund Bello's run in the 2023 presidential elections.
 In Abuja on 2 April 2022, Bello declared his interest in running in Nigeria's 2023 presidential elections.
 He was supported by the Bello Ambassadors Network, a social-political group founded by Edogbo Anthony which had over two million registered Nigerian members.
+In December 2025, while on a visit to the palace of the Ohinoyi of Ebiraland, he announced his intention to contest the Kogi Central Senatorial seat in the 2027 general elections.
+“I accept to run for the Senate in 2027,” the former governor said while addressing the gathering.